Training for IRONMAN Wales

 The second is the Wales Air Ambulance - a charity that depends entirely on donations and makes a real, life-saving difference to communities across Wales every single day.
 Having grown up in West Wales, this one is particularly close to home.

-If IRONMAN feels like a distant, slightly mad idea to you, I understand — I felt the same way twelve months ago.
-But here I am, three weeks out, fitter than I've been in years, and ready to go home to West Wales and get it done.
+If IRONMAN feels like a distant, slightly mad idea to you, I understand - I felt the same way twelve months ago.
+But here I am, three weeks out, fitter than I have been in years, and ready to go home to West Wales and get it done.

 Continue exploring